-Ms. Marlinda Haudley is a 2013 program participant at the University of California Los Angeles.
-Ms. Haudley graduated from Arizona State University in May 2017.
-She is currently working at Altru Health System in North Dakota while studying for the GRE exam to apply to an MPH program with later plans to attend dental school.
+Ms. Marlinda Haudley, a 2013 program participant at the University of California Los Angeles.
+She graduated from Arizona State University in May 2017 with a Bachelor of Science degree in Nutrition (Human) and a minor in Integrative Health.
+She is currently working at Altru Health System in North Dakota while attending North Dakota State University’s Master of Public Health program with a specialization in American Indian Public Health, with later plans to attend dental school.

 What lead to your interest in a health profession?